Daiquiri Ice exactly what we crave as soon as the heat turns up.

-This recipe for daiquiri ice is perfect for what I need today.
+This recipe for daiquiri ice tastes like Baskin-Robbins vintage, is perfect for what I need today.
 I even dusted off the ice cream maker.
 I am not all about making homemade ice cream, I only bought an ice cream maker just for making this recipe.

-This is a lime run flavored sorbet of sorts.
+This is a lime rum flavored sorbet of sorts.
 It is kid friendly since it uses rum flavoring instead of actual rum.
+If you want an adult version you could try adding some real rum to this recipe, but you might find it is more of a slush.
+See our post on slushsicles or Adult Green Eyed Monsters for why that happens.

 Baskin Robbins used to have Daiquiri Ice as part of their 31 flavors.
 Of course, it would be Andy’s favorite, and if you have been a follower you already know how this story ends.
 Either the item one of us loves disappears or we move somewhere that it isn’t available.